top of page

 "Self-Portrait in a Velvet Dress" ~Kahlo, 19

-Frida's first professional piece came at 19 years old - "Self-Portrait in a Velvet Dress".
-Frida is best-known for her creative and bold self-portraits because, as she says, "I am the subject I know best".
+Her first professional piece, "Self-Portrait in a Velvet Dress," came at nineteen.
+Kahlo is best known for her bold, introspective self-portraits, because, as she put it: "I am the subject I know best."

 Try it at home: A "This Is Me" self-portrait.
 Draw yourself and surround the portrait with objects, animals, or symbols that represent who you are right now.